Aggressive & reliable defense

 Charged with Unlawful Gun Possession?
 The Law Offices of Kirk Tarman & Associates Can Help!

 Under the Second Amendment of the United States Constitution, you have the right to keep and bear Arms.
 Nevertheless, each state has different rules and regulations for gun ownership, possession, and use.
-If you misuse a firearm in California or fail to go through the correct legal channels while purchasing or carrying one, you could face serious legal consequences.
+If you misuse a firearm in California or fail to go through the correct legal channels while purchasing or carrying one, you could face serious weapon charges.

 To avoid fines, jail time, and the potential loss of your constitutional rights, consult an unlawful gun possession attorney in California the moment you are arrested or charged.

 The Law Offices of Kirk Tarman & Associates can advise you of your rights and legal options, help you tell your side of the story, and pursue the best possible results.
-We have 20+ years of experience and are ready to speak to you 24 hours a day, 7 days a week.
+Serving clients in Fontana, Ontario, Pomona, and surrounding areas, we have 20+ years of experience and are ready to speak to you 24 hours a day, 7 days a week.

 California Gun Laws: Possession